PEOPLE helping each other -- No AI, no cost, no reg'n, no damn popups

 A. Hi, Chris.
 Although failure of a nut sounds less likely than failure of a screw, I do not accept the implication that failure won't happen in the nut.
 Picture the screw being made of high strength steel and the nut being made of glass :-)

 Electroplating has no effect on soft mild steel, but does cause hydrogen embrittlement of high strength steel.
-Baking immediately after plating may solve the problem, but it may not -- a statistically valid testing regimen is necessary in order to know.
+Baking immediately after plating may solve the problem, but it may not -- a statistically valid testing regimen is necessary in order to know for sure.

 Regards,